 - 1.1.
-This report seeks the approval of the committee of a new Street Trading Policy across the Borough. - 1.2.
-Should the Licensing Committee approve the draft policy, members are requested to recommend adoption of the policy to Council. - 1.3.
-The report also seeks to advise the committee of the responses to the consultation on the policy.
+This report seeks Council approval for a new Street Trading Policy which would apply across the Borough. - 1.2.
+The report also seeks to advise the Council of the responses to the consultation on the policy.

 2. Recommendation